Skip to content

 It was probably considered a reasonable and necessary precaution in Thailand since the kingdom bordered the former French Indo-China during the US’s relatively uncontained Vietnam War.
 And again purely by chance, the section designated as a highway strip, appears to have coincided, or nearly so, with the old WWII Lamphun runway; but it seems not to have been related to the runway which existed there during WWII.
 It was named “Ban Pa Sed Highway Strip”.

-The February 1971 Air America listing of air facilities in Thailand does not list a Ban Pa Sed, nor does it list anything close to that location.2
+The February 1971 Air America listing of air facilities in Thailand does not list a Ban Pa Sed, nor does it list anything close to that location.3

-However, the 1983 Tactical Pilot Chart (TPC) for the area shows both the village and the airstrip, but with a status on the airstrip: “NOT USABLE”.
-This last was again probably primarily a result of the Vietnam War — in this case, its ending in 1975.
-There are no NOTAMS currently on-line for Ban Pa Sed.
+However, the 1983 Tactical Pilot Chart (TPC) for the area shows the airstrip, but with a status on the airstrip: “NOT USABLE”.
+This last was again probably primarily a result of the ending of the Vietnam War in 1975.
+There are no NOTAMS currently on-line for Ban Pa Sed:4

 Several air facilities are presently located in the area.
 None of them existed during World War II.
 None are shown on the Tactical Pilot Chart (TPC) covering this area.
-Hebels provided this 2007 update for the Lamphun area:3
+Hebels 5 provided this 2007 update for the Lamphun area:6

 An ultra-light facility, M J, has since been established just northeast of Lamphun town.

-Summary of past and current air facilities in the Lamphun area4
+Summary of past and current air facilities in the Lamphun area7

 Name